BuiHang-stp/BuiHang-stp/README.md

 I’m currently expanding that foundation through VinUniversity’s **AI in Action** program, exploring how AI can support real-world analytics workflows.

-> [!The goal is to turn data into information, and information into insight.]
+> *“The goal is to turn data into information, and information into insight.”*
 > — Carly Fiorina

 ## 🧩 What I Build